-An “own recognizance” release lets someone get out of jail after an arrest without having to post bail.
-Also known as an “O.R. release,” it lets a defendant go based solely on his or her or promise to appear in court.
+An “own recognizance” release lets someone get out of jail after an arrest without having to post bail, potentially saving them thousands of dollars.
+Also known as an “O.R. release,” it lets a defendant go based solely on their promise to:

-Anyone charged with a California criminal offense can, in theory, be granted an O.R. release unless:
+Anyone charged with a California criminal offense may be granted an O.R. release unless:

 - The charged offense is one punishable by death,